This is the new date for the long-awaited Slow Readers Club gig. All purchased tickets are valid! We are sorry for the inconvenience....

-For the first time in Hungary, the next indie phenomenon coming from Manchester The Slow Readers Club premieres at the A38 Ship in Budapest.
+For the first time in Hungary, the next indie phenomenon coming from Manchester The Slow Readers Club premier delayed due to the coronavirus now finally happens at the A38 Ship in Budapest.
 Named by the NME as the "Next Northern Pop Powerhouse," the band is arriving on their tour presenting their fourth album titled The Joy of the Return, which was released in March 2020.

 Manchesters The Slow Readers Club have announced their fourth album, The Joy Of The Return, out on March 20th via Modern Sky UK.
 The band have also shared their new single, All I Hear, the first track to be taken from the album, alongside details of an extensive UK & EU tour starting in March.

 Opening to an energetic blend of driving drums and infectious guitar lines, the track builds through evocative verses and anthemic choruses, imbued with their idiosyncratic brand of insightful and confronting lyricism and set against relentlessly danceable and energy-provoking instrumentation.
 All I Hear is about a lack of agency and an inability to affect change.
 That theres something happening, and you have no choice but to go along with it, explains singer Aaron Starkie.

 Throughout the album, the band explore a vast swathe of sonic territory, from the passionately delivered All The Idols, to the poppier tones of Jericho that power through with bright indie guitar lines and ethereally melodic choruses.

 Recorded at Parr Street Studios in Liverpool and produced by long-standing collaborator Phil Bulleyment, The Joy Of The Return marks a significant change in the bands process, with their extensive touring allowing them time to write and develop tracks and arrangements through soundchecks and back-of-van jams.